kyma-project/eventing-manager/docs/user/evnt-architecture.md

 ## JetStream

-Kyma now supports JetStream by default, which is a persistence offering from NATS, that guarantees `at least once` delivery.
+The Eventing module now supports JetStream by default, which is a persistence offering from NATS, that guarantees `at least once` delivery.
 It is built-in within our default NATS backend.

 The key advantages of JetStream over Core NATS are: